Arts & Humanities

 Our postgraduate community

-We have more than 250 PhD students pursuing cutting-edge research and undertaking advanced training across all four RCA Schools and Research Centres.
+We have more than 250 PhD students pursuing cutting-edge research and undertaking advanced training across the College:

-The Royal College of Art is a world-leading postgraduate university and is ranked the most research-intensive university of art and design in the UK since 2014.
+The RCA is a world-leading postgraduate university and is ranked the most research-intensive university of art and design in the UK since 2014.
 Both our students and staff are drawn from countries across the globe.
 Overseas students play a vital role in ensuring that our College community benefits from a diversity of experience and skills.

 Doctoral training programme

-First year doctoral students attend compulsory training courses in a range of research methods and methodologies in the first term of study.
-You’ll attend Doctoral Training Weeks in September, February and July.
+All students are required to attend and engage with our Doctoral Training Weeks in September, February and July.
 These are opportunities to participate in the broader research community at the RCA, but also to undertake timely training to support research progression.
 These intensive weeks include a range of professional development seminars, training and advice in writing, getting published, achieving impact, entering the academic job market and more, and opportunities for you to develop and present your research to your peers and staff.

 We are committed to ensuring that you are well equipped, not only to complete your studies but also to develop your future careers.